Change pharmacy ownership (not involving relocation)

 The applicant must also submit an Authority to authorise pharmacist(s) to sign claim forms on behalf of section 91/91B permission holder form via the PBS Approved Suppliers Portal.

 Following a grant of probate or letters of administration, the beneficiary of the pharmacy will need to submit an Application to carry on business as a pharmacist by a beneficiary of a deceased approved pharmacist form via the PBS Approved Suppliers Portal.
 Approval can only be granted to the beneficiary who is himself/herself a registered pharmacist.

 - a certified copy of the deceased approved pharmacist's will;

 - a letter of probate; or

 - a statutory declaration signed by the applicant.

 The partners must provide:

-Claiming for PBS medicinesThe Commonwealth will reimburse PBS medicines supplied to Australian residents and eligible overseas visitors.
+Claiming for PBS medicinesThe Commonwealth will reimburse approved suppliers for PBS medicines supplied to Australian residents and eligible overseas visitors.

-Form - Privacy NoteThe Australian Government Department of Health (the Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).
+Form - Privacy NoteThe Australian Government Department of Health and Aged Care (Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).

 The Department is collecting personal information that you provide in the relevant Form for the purposes of assessing the application or processing the notification (as the case may be).
 The collection of the personal information is authorised under the National Health Act 1953 (Cth) and delegated legislation under that Act.